TF-Coder: Program Synthesis for Tensor Manipulations: Analysis of Synthesized Programs

 Figure~\ref{fig:selected_results} shows examples of interesting problems that \tool\ is able to solve.
 In the figure, problems (a) and (b) come from the industrial setting, while problems (c) through (e) are drawn from StackOverflow questions.

-For problems (b), (c), (d), and several other problems in our benchmark suite, \tool\ identifies a solution that is more elegant than solutions created by TensorFlow experts.
+For problems (a), (b), (c), (d), and several other problems in our benchmark suite, \tool\ identifies a solution that is more elegant than solutions created by experienced TensorFlow programmers.
 In particular, problem (b) was a real task encountered by an author of this paper (while working on a different project), and their initial attempt at solving the problem resulted in a 12-line function using 18 TensorFlow operations.
 The problem was discussed with a colleague, who then proposed a different solution in the form of another 12-line function using 17 TensorFlow operations.
-Although the problem is simple to explain, it is evidently extremely difficult for humans to solve, even for experienced TensorFlow programmers.
+Although the problem is simple to explain, it is evidently extremely difficult for humans to solve, even for professional deep learning researchers.

 Incredibly, \tool\ solves this problem in 2.5 seconds using only 2 operations.
 It turns out that \code{tf.argsort(values, stable=True)} is especially helpful for this problem, although it is not obvious that this is the case.
 Even if a human can solve a problem themselves, having a simpler solution makes their code faster, more understandable, and easier to maintain, as was actually the case for problem (b).